5wHN28Dg/tele-notify/README.md

 A Python script that monitors specified Telegram chats and forwards messages matching your custom filters to another chat.
 It also supports OCR on attached images and avoids forwarding duplicate messages.

+> ### The elevator pitch:
+>
+> **Me**: "Here is my phone.
+You see these 31 Telegram channels?
+I want you to find me a job.
+It must be for fresh grads, in my city, specifically for a B.Sc. in Control & Computer Engineering.
+Oh, and check every single one of them every day."
+>
+> **Friend**: "Bro, are you serious?!"
+>
+> **Me**: "Exactly.
+That is why I wrote this code."

 ## ✨ Features

 * **Keyword-based filtering**: Matches at least one keyword from each of three keyword categories.